kristianmandrup/libraries/README.md

 On `library install`, the libraries you have selected which don't have a local library config in your local repo will be downloaded from the global registry.

-Then you just have to do `library build` to build the `imports.js` file which `libraries` will use to apply on your `app` to do the magic imports! *Awesome 8>)*
+Then you just have can run `library build` to build the `imports.js` file which `libraries` will use to apply on your `app` to do the magic imports! *Awesome 8>)*

 ```js